The Australian Floral Art Association Inc. is a constituted not-for-profit organisation that serves as the parent body for floral art in Australia.

 Western Australia (WA) – West Australian Floral Art Society Inc.

-The Northern Territory (NT) does not have representation at present.
+The Northern Territory (NT) and Tasmania (Tas) do not have representation at present.

 Until September 2012 a Management Committee was provided in rotation by member States and Territory organisations.
 Now the National Management Committee (NMC) consists of representatives from the State and Territory organisations.
 This committee deals with the running of the Association in accordance with the Constitution and resolutions approved by the member organisations.
 The term of office is approximately three years.